MENU

 Is there genetic variation that increases the likelihood of passage success?

-Through comparing the genetic signatures of salmon that passed and failed to pass the Big Bar Landslide, we will identify genes associated with the ability to successfully pass hydraulic barriers.
+Through comparing the genetic signatures of salmon that passed and failed to pass the Big Bar Landslide, we attempted to identify genes associated with the ability to successfully pass hydraulic barriers.

 Did the genetics of salmon change following the Big Bar Landslide?

-We will assess the impact of the Big Bar Landslide on salmon biodiversity by comparing the genomics of salmon before and after landslide from populations upstream and downstream of the landslide site.
+We assessed the impact of the Big Bar Landslide on salmon biodiversity by comparing the genomics of salmon before and after landslide from populations upstream and downstream of the landslide site.

 Are there other canyons in the Fraser that are susceptible to future landslides?

-Using existing data and on-the-river observations of channel morphologies, we will identify canyons that share characteristics (e.g., morphology) with locations of known landslides and may be susceptible to future events.
+Using existing data and on-the-river observations of channel morphologies, we will identified locations that may be susceptible to future events and developed a list f sites of concern: SITES OF CONCERN DOCUMENT AND web map

 What is the likelihood of a future landslide damming the Fraser?